Saturday, October 19, 2013

 It's Writing Time: How I Encourage My Children To Write

-I am so thankful to have lots of time to spend with my children.
-This is one of the benefits of homeschooling our children.
-Yet I would be hypocrite not to admit that I do wish to have some days off specially now.
-Lately I've been day dreaming that someone would give me even at least a whole day vacation and would love to also accept all my responsibilities (house hold chores, home school classes, bakeshop management, church responsibilities) while I am away and I want to spend this time "ALONE".
+I am so thankful to have plenty of time to spend with my children.
+This is one of the benefits of homeschooling them.
+Yet I would be a hypocrite not to admit that I do wish for some days off, especially now.
+Lately, I've been daydreaming that someone would give me at least a whole day of vacation and would also take over all my responsibilities (household chores, homeschool classes, bakeshop management, church responsibilities) while I am away, as I want to spend this time "ALONE. "

 Book Name: Before I Print (Glossy Thick Paper)